-University Place School District has no facilities within Fircrest-or its Potential Annexation Area.
+University Place School District has no facilities within Fircrest.
 The district has completed a series of capital improvements district-wide that were designed to meet projected build-out demand as well as current demand at the district's recommended levels of service.
-Fircrest and Potential Annexation Area students who attend University Place schools typically attend the neighborhood schools listed in the following table.
+Fircrest students who attend University Place schools typically attend the neighborhood schools listed in the following table.
 Each school's capacity and the district's levels of service are provided in Table CF-2.

-Table CF-2
+Table CF-2 Capacity and Level of Service